 Shared music.
 It seems silly, but a big part of the studio environment is working in a group, quietly, listening to the same music (and fighting over control), and reminiscing about different musical styles.
 My online dream tool includes the ability for everyone to hear the same music at the same time, creating an ambient connective thread between students.

-In addition to having these things, my ideal online teaching tool doesn’t have forums, quizzes, gradebooks, homework turn-in, plagiarism checking, attendance, and all of the other nonsense that Blackboard has decided is critical for teaching.
+In addition to having these things, my ideal online teaching tool doesn’t have forums, quizzes, gradebooks, homework turn-in, plagiarism checking, attendance, and all of the other nonsense that most LMS providers have decided is critical for teaching.
 These patronizing features are a distraction, and have nothing to do with learning.

 Perhaps the largest challenge of achieving the above is in the smoothness of interactions: the ease with which someone transitions from one tool to the other.
 It’s tempting to design modes – whiteboard mode, conversation mode – as discrete sections of the solution.
 But that’s not how education works, and that’s not how learning occurs.
 All of the “tools” above are not really tools at all, but facets of a learning environment, and they need to co-exist with minimal boundaries between them.
 I realize a lot of this is presently both obvious and a technical pipe dream (reinforcing my pessimistic view of most of the online tools being built), but I also realize that technological advancement is now approaching a period of renaissance.
 Believe it or not, the next ten years are going to be as close to science fiction as we’ve ever experienced.
 To borrow from Ray Kurzweil’s metaphor of the “second half of the chessboard”, the exponential increase in computing capability that will occur during the next ten years will be massive as compared to the last ten years.
 And so we’ll have the opportunity to leverage technologies to achieve a vision similar to that described above.